Scroll down to learn more about our Vermont service area. Click the links below to find a town's current real estate listings.

 The town's close proximity to the Sugarbush Resort and Mad River Glen ski area is ideal for Waitsfield residents who enjoy skiing or hiking; you can enjoy a quieter home lifestyle while still having access to the nearby mountains.

 Set between two ranges of the Green Mountains and with 25% of the town under Green Mountain National Forest ownership, Warren is an outdoor adventurist's dream.
 Sugarbush Resort, a popular ski resort, is located in Warren.
 Warren is transversed by the Long Trail, a significant hiking trail that ranges from Massachusetts to Canada.

 Washington, Vermont is a lovely rural town offering unsurpassable panoramic views, a quiet lifestyle, and a close-knit community.
 You won't want to miss Washington when the leaves change in the fall!
 Outdoor recreationists will love the numerous waterways and the Washington Town Forest.
-Its isolated feel, yet close proximity to Montpelier make it a great place for those commuting to the Capitol Region.
+Its isolated feel, yet close proximity to Montpelier makes it a great place for those commuting to the Capital Region.

-Living in the Capitol Region, Williamstown residents enjoy both the urban and rural assets of Vermont.
+Living in the Capital Region, Williamstown residents enjoy both the urban and rural assets of Vermont.